otsaloma/dataiter/doc/dataiter.rst

 ========

-The following functions are shorthand helpers for use in conjunction with :meth:`DataFrame.aggregate`, see the guide on :doc:`aggregation
+The following functions are shorthand helpers for use in conjunction with :meth:`.DataFrame.aggregate`, see the guide on :doc:`aggregation
 </aggregation>` for details.

 :func:`~dataiter.all`